Consensys/doc.teku/docs/HowTo/Find-and-Connect/Improve-Connectivity.md

 # Improving P2P connectivity

-Ethereum 2.0 relies on peer-to-peer (P2P) networking.
+The consensus layer relies on peer-to-peer (P2P) networking.
 By having a good peer count you increase the performance and health of your node.
 When a Teku node starts up, it looks for participants on the P2P network by listening for incoming connections, and finds and connects to peers.